zzhang-cn/LLM4LLM/pre-prompt.md

 1. Which module are you studying? (e.g., "Module 1")
 2. Which session are you starting? (e.g., "Session 1.2")

-The AI will adapt its guidance based on your current position in the learning sequence and will assume knowledge only from preceding sessions.
+The AI will adapt its guidance based on your current position in the learning sequence and will assume knowledge ONLY from preceding sessions.
+The AI must never assume knowledge beyond what has been explicitly covered in previous sessions and knowledge points.

 ## AI Assistant Guidelines